Phipps Hornby: Napoleonic Wars

 In 1804 following the Peace of Amiens, Hornby joined Horatio Nelson's flagship in the Mediterranean briefly before being posted to with the admiral's recommendation.
 Excellent was detached from Nelson's fleet soon afterwards and in 1805 and 1806 participated in numerous operations on the Italian coast, particularly at Gaeta.
 Excellent was also present at the capture of Capri.
 Hornby was granted his first independent command in 1806, the small armed vessel HMS Duchess of Bedfordshire and in her fought off two large Spanish privateers.
-In 1807 he was promoted to commander and took over the sloop in which he fought numerous engagements with Spanish gunboats off Cadiz.
+In 1807 he was promoted to commander and took over the sloop in which he fought numerous engagements with Spanish gunboats off Cádiz.

 In 1809, Minorca operated briefly with the squadron in the Adriatic Sea and the following year Hornby was promoted to post captain, becoming temporary commander of before moving to the small sixth rate to serve in the Adriatic squadron under William Hoste.
 Hornby was wounded in March 1811 during the Battle of Lissa, at which his ship fought a much larger French vessel and despite losing all but one gun, remained in combat throughout.
 For this action, he was much later awarded the Naval General Service Medal.
 Recovering from his injuries, Hornby took command of off the Cape of Good Hope the next year and later moved to in the Mediterranean.
 While commander of Spartan, Hornby participated in the capture of Elba from the French, for which he was invested with the Austrian order of St Joseph of Würzburg.